cell-os/cell-os/README.md

 `cell-os` is the software distribution for [Metal Cell](https://git.corp.adobe.com/metal-cell/metal-cell)

-The cell-os base contains the minimal installation required to run the rest of the sofware.
+The cell-os base contains the minimal installation required to run the rest of the software.
-It currently consista of Zookeeper, Docker, Mesos and Marathon.
+It currently consists of Zookeeper, Docker, Mesos and Marathon.

 | Version              | Provider      | Region        |       | Notes |
 | -------------------- | ------------- |:-------------:| ----- | ----- |